norawolf/check-in-journal/notes.md

-CURRENTLY WORKING ON:
-make edit page match new.erb formatting

-STILL NOT WORKING
-- for entries/:id and entries/:id/edit -- working on controlling so a user can't manually enter a entry that doesn't exist or has been deleted to avoid an active record error. need a case for them being logged_in and when they are not logged in

-- ADD TIME in 12 hour format to entry show page layout, css, page checks and indentations
-- make edit entry page identical to create new entry page
+To Refactor:
+  - Mood and Activity.all sorts
     - add "cancel edit" to edit entry page
+  - Right now Activities shows activities from all users
+  - README !!!
-  - add "nevermind, back to dashboard" to new page
+  - ADD TIME in 12 hour format to entry show page

-- Add insights to dashboard
-  https://docs.google.com/spreadsheets/d/10fACQt8WISQdE05fCdGxgw2hNDabY0VMoQ8KCccCRAg/edit#gid=0

-COMPLETED: index, signup, dashboard, entries all show, create new entry

   - HTML validations
   - new and edit seem to be working
       - test if they can work without the validations in the models VS.
-    - test to see if they work without the if !mood.empty? etc statement https://apidock.com/rails/ActionView/Helpers/FormOptionsHelper/select
+      - test to see if they work without the if !mood.empty? etc statement

-or can try the bug fix from the pets/owners complex forms lab

-REFACTOR:
-- EXTRACT the new/edit find or create by mood and activity iterations into HELPER METHODS to call!!

-UP NEXT:
-- Make sure a user can only access their own content
-- Navigation between pages / option to logout often
-- Layout fun!
   - Add insights: any data summaries?
 X moods over last 30 days. most done activities, etc?

+STILL NOT WORKING
+- for entries/:id and entries/:id/edit -- working on controlling so a user can't manually enter a entry that doesn't exist or has been deleted to avoid an active record error. need a case for them being logged_in and when they are not logged in

+- Add insights to dashboard
+  https://docs.google.com/spreadsheets/d/10fACQt8WISQdE05fCdGxgw2hNDabY0VMoQ8KCccCRAg/edit#gid=0

+https://apidock.com/rails/ActionView/Helpers/FormOptionsHelper/select

 REACH GOALS:
 - Add Sinatra Flash